How to Grow Cleome Flowers, The Spider Plant

 Cleome looks best planted and growing in mass along the back of your flower garden.
 These tall plants are also good as borders and fence lines.

-While Spider Flowers make good as cut flowers, they have a musky scent that some people do not like.
+While Spider Flowers make good cut flowers, they have a musky scent that some people do not like.

 Cleome attracts birds, butterflies, hummingbirds, and bats.
 Also, bats are frequent pollinators, too.

-Cleome plants are drought and heat tolerant.
+Cleome plants are drought and heat-tolerant.

 Flower Colors: Lavender, pink, rose, and white.